New Year’s Resolution Ideas for Families – New Year, New Parent

-As we transition to a new year, take some time to reflect on 2020.
+As we transition to a new year, take some time to reflect on this past year.
 The new year can be something that you either look forward to, or not.
 You life can be stressed, over-worked and completely out of order.

 While you may be accustomed to examining your health and well being, set aside time to make parenting or family resolutions for the coming year.

 The New Year is also a great time to think about parenting practices and set parenting goals.
 So, why not take the remaining few weeks of the year to plan out how you will attack the upcoming year!